-Figure 3-3.
-Carters Dam Reservoir Filling
+Figure 3-3 Carters Dam Reservoir Filling

 3-04.
 Related Projects.
 Except for the two dams at the Carters Project there are no other structures within the Coosawattee River Basin requiring special coordination.
 There is, however, a large multiple purpose reservoir outside the basin on the Etowah River operated by the Corps.
-This project, Allatoona Dam, affects river stages at Rome, Georgia, where the Etowah and Oostanaula Rivers meet to form the Coosa River.
-Operations at the Carters Project also affect stages at Rome, although to a lesser degree.
+This project, Allatoona Dam, affects river stages at Rome, Georgia where the Etowah and Oostanaula Rivers meet to form the Coosa River.
+Operations at the Carters Project also affect stages at Rome.

-Since the Carters project is equipped with reversible pump-turbines and because a minimum flow of 240 cfs is maintained from the Reregulation Dam at all times, little coordination in the reservoir operations of Carters and Allatoona is normally needed during periods of low to moderate flows.
+Since the Carters Project is equipped with reversible pump-turbines and because a minimum flow of 240 cfs is maintained from the Reregulation Dam at all times, little coordination in the reservoir operations of Carters and Allatoona is normally needed during periods of low to moderate flows.
 Under extreme low flow conditions, additional water may be released from Carters and/or Allatoona for water supply purposes in the Rome area.
 During periods when flood waters are being evacuated from Carters and/or Allatoona, releases will be planned and monitored to help prevent aggravating flood conditions near Rome.

-Other projects (Corps and non-Corps) in the ACT System that affect water control objectives to varying degrees are Allatoona, Weiss, Logan Martin, H Neely Henry, Millers Ferry, Claiborne, R. F. Henry, and Harris.
+Other projects (Corps and non-Corps) in the ACT System that affect water control objectives to varying degrees are Allatoona, Weiss, Logan Martin, H Neely Henry, Millers Ferry, Claiborne, R. F. Henry, R. L. Harris, Richland Creek Reservoir, and Hickory Log Creek Reservoir.